AdaCore/aws/docs/source/using_aws.rst

   The HTTP lines stack size.
 The stack size must be adjusted for each applications depending on the use of the stack done by the callback procedures.
 The default is |LINE_STACK_SIZE|.

+*Log_Activated (boolean)*

+  .. index:: Log_Activated

+  A boolean to enable or disable the standard log.
+By default the standard log activation is set to |LOG_ACTIVATED|.

 *Log_Extended_Fields (string list)*